junxit/us-congress-bills-114/metadata.md

 - 2015-06-08 — Placed on the Union Calendar, Calendar No. 100.
 - 2015-06-08 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 114-140, Part I.
 - 2015-06-08 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 114-140, Part I.
+- 2015-09-16 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2015-09-16 — Considered as unfinished business. (consideration: CR H6003-6004)
+- 2015-09-16 — Considered under suspension of the rules. (consideration: CR H5995-5996)
+- 2015-09-16 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1214.
+- 2015-09-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-09-16 — Mr. McClintock moved to suspend the rules and pass the bill, as amended.
+- 2015-09-16 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 403 - 0 (Roll no. 495). (text: CR H5995)
+- 2015-09-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 403 - 0 (Roll no. 495).(text: CR H5995)